jacgoldsm/peruse/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There were 2 NOTEs:
+There was 1 NOTE:

-* This is my first submission to CRAN
+* This is my first submission to CRAN.
-* we_have: no visible binding for global variable ‘.nth’ Undefined global functions or variables:
-    .nth

-    This is a known issue with

-  R6 is a build-time dependency.

 ## Downstream dependencies
-This package has no downstream dependencies
+This package has no downstream dependencies.